-Launched in 2005, HubSpot has continued to offer more and more features for small businesses that want to focus on inbound marketing.
-It’s grown so much that HubSpot had an IPO in 2014, and sends over 1 billion emails for customers each month.
+Launched in 20052, HubSpot has always offered features for small businesses that want to focus on inbound marketing.
+It’s grown so much that HubSpot had an IPO in 2014, and sends over 1 billion emails3 for customers each month.

 HubSpot is another company that really found its niche early on.
 The entire concept of “inbound marketing” is typically attributed to HubSpot.

 Email marketing is just one part of the “marketing hub” that HubSpot offers.
 HubSpot also has other products such as the Sales Hub, Customer Service Hub, and a CMS.
 However, in this review, we’ll be focusing on HubSpot’s Marketing Hub with a focus on the core email marketing features in particular.

 Email Templates and Editor

 Constant Contact has a huge library of well over 100 email templates to start with.
 Overall they feature mostly modern designs and you shouldn’t need to modify them too heavily.

 The email editor itself is simple but very easy to work with.